 - Cover the pot with a lid and cook for 5-10 more minutes until the vegetables are soft but not too mushy.

 - You could use fresh or frozen green beans.

 - If you would like to use fresh tomatoes instead of canned ones, then you could use 2 ripe tomatoes that you blend well in a food processor.

 - If you are in a keto or low-carb diet then you can replace the potatoes with two carrots or with an extra zucchini.

 You can store any leftovers in the fridge for up to 2-3 days.
-Stewed green beans are also freezable for up to 3 months.
+Mediterranean green beans stew is also freezable for up to 3 months.

 Nutrition Info (per serving)